Guide to Playing Super Bowl Squares

 Football squares pools, are especially popular for the Super Bowl.
-If you’ve never played before, or want to learn more, here’s our guide on how to play Super Bowl squares.
+If you’ve never played before, or want to learn more, the following is our guide on how to play Super Bowl squares.
+Here’s what we’re going to cover.

 What Are Football Squares?